cantinilab/stories/README.md

-# stories
-Learning cell fate landscapes from spatial transcriptomics using Fused Gromov-Wasserstein
+# Learning cell fate landscapes from spatial transcriptomics using Fused Gromov-Wasserstein